codeigniter4/CodeIgniter4/user_guide_src/source/testing/controllers.rst

 -------------

-Because of the logical overlap with Controller Testing ``FilterTestTrait`` is designed to work together with ``ControllerTester`` should you need both on the same class.
+Because of the logical overlap with Controller Testing ``FilterTestTrait`` is designed to work together with ``ControllerTestTrait`` should you need both on the same class.
 Once the trait has been included ``CIUnitTestCase`` will detect its ``setUp`` method and prepare all the components needed for your tests.
 Should you need a special configuration you can alter any of the properties before calling the support methods: